Recipes

 Meatballs with Apache

-Ingredients: (for about 25 meatballs)
+Ingredients: (for approximately 25 meatballs)

-• 200 ml Apache beer
+• 200 ml Apache

 • 500 g minced beef

-• 3 tablespoons of fried mixture
+• 3 tablespoons of sautéed vegetables (onion, celery, carrot)

 • 1 egg